The Lady's Dressing Room: Reception

-The poem was received like any satire: some loved it and some hated it.
-For example, the poem provoked a negative response from Lady Mary Wortley Montagu, featured in her poem “The Reasons that Induced Dr. S. to Write a Poem called The Lady’s Dressing Room.”
-In this poem, she voices what many thought was the reason for his writing the poem: sexual frustration.
-Her poem is about his searching out a prostitute and not being able to perform sexually.
-He blames it on her, she on him, and she refuses to give the money he requests back.
-In Montagu's opinion, and subsequently her poetic response, Swift decides to get back at the prostitute by writing the poem.
+Like many satires, the poem received enthusiastic praise from some readers and harsh condemnation from others.
+For example, it provoked a negative response from Lady Mary Wortley Montagu, in the form of her own poem “The Reasons that Induced Dr. S. to Write a Poem called The Lady’s Dressing Room.”
+In this poem, she argues that sexual frustration motivated "The Lady's Dressing Room".
+Montagu's poem suggests that Swift sought out a prostitute and couldn't perform sexually.
+He blames it on her, she on him, and she refuses to return the money he requests back.
+By Montagu's telling, Swift decides to get back at the prostitute by writing the poem.